Table of Contents

 Can You Drink Tap Water in Canon City?

-According the EPA’s ECHO database, from July 30, 2018 to Sept.
-30, 2021, Canon City's water utility, CANON CITY CITY OF, had 0 violations of the Safe Drinking Water Act.
+According the EPA’s ECHO database, from April 30, 2019 to June 30, 2022, Canon City's water utility, City of Canon City, had 0 violations of the Safe Drinking Water Act.
 For more details on the violations, please see our violation history section below.
 The last violation for Canon City was resolved on April 30, 2018.
-This assessment is based on the CANON CITY CITY OF water system, other water systems in the city may have different results.
+This assessment is based on the City of Canon City water system, other water systems in the city may have different results.